gerardroche/sublime-phpunit-completions/README.md

     PHPUnit_Framework_TestCase
     PHPUnit_Extensions_Database_TestCase

-For more details on usage see the [PHP Completions Kit](https://github.com/gerardroche/sublime-phpck/README.md) readme.
+For more details on usage see the [PHP Completions Kit](https://github.com/gerardroche/sublime-phpck).

 Installation
 ------------